Amy FreehaferSenior Academic and Career Advisor

-Amy Freehafer is a career counselor for the Career Development Center.
-Her responsibilities include helping students discern a major and career, interpreting and processing assessments, reviewing résumés and cover letters, four-year planning and co-supervising the Career Development Center Career Advisor Team.
+Amy Freehafer is a career counselor for the Boerigter Center for Calling and Career.
+Her responsibilities include helping students discern a major and career, interpreting and processing assessments, reviewing résumés and cover letters, four-year planning and co-supervising the Boerigter Center for Calling and Career Career Advisor Team.

 She also serves as the point person for StrengthsQuest/StrengthsFinder through Gallup, and leads group processes for classes, student organizations and programs.
 She is also a member of the GROW Advisory Council through the Office of Multicultural Education.